junxit/us-congress-bills-113/metadata.md

 - 2014-07-09 — Introduced in House
 - 2014-07-09 — Introduced in House
 - 2014-07-09 — Referred to the House Committee on Science, Space, and Technology.
+- 2014-07-22 — Considered under suspension of the rules. (consideration: CR H6597-6601)
+- 2014-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5035.
+- 2014-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-22 — Mr. Bucshon moved to suspend the rules and pass the bill.
+- 2014-07-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6597-6599)
+- 2014-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6597-6599)